-- Review and preparation of relevant planning documents, including work plans, material specifications and cut sheets, drawings, and any other necessary information required by this RAWP. - Attending a pre-construction meeting, daily health and safety meetings, and periodic coordination meetings. - Mobilization/demobilization of equipment, labor, and materials necessary to complete the selected remedial tasks.
+- Preparation, submittal, and revision (if needed) of relevant planning documents, including work plans, material specifications and cut sheets, drawings, and any other necessary information required by this RAWP. - Attending a pre-construction meeting, daily health and safety meetings, periodic coordination meetings, and a post-construction meeting. - Mobilization/demobilization of equipment, labor, and materials necessary to complete the selected remedial tasks.